layumi/Image-Text-Embedding/README.md

 This repository contains the code for our paper [Dual-Path Convolutional Image-Text Embedding](https://arxiv.org/abs/1711.05535).
 Thank you for your kindly attention.

-**The compelete code will be uploaded in one month.
+**The compelete code will be uploaded in two weeks.
 I am adding illustrations and comments to the code for using.
 You can check my progress as follows.**

 ### CheckList
 - [x] Get word2vec weight